 You can apply for a course through our online application system.
 By clicking the “Apply Now” button you go directly to the application page.
 You will receive confirmation of your application via email.
 It’s important to use an email address that you use and check regularly, as this email will be used for all future updates from the college office.

 How much are the fees for PLC courses at Dunboyne College and how do I pay my fees to secure my place?

 More information on fees and grants can be found here.

 You can access your application details via the Dunboyne College website (click Login/Pay Fees in the menu at the top of the page) using your ID number and password.

 No cash will be accepted at the office.
 Payments can be made online or by cheque (payable to Dunboyne College of Further Education), by bank draft or by postal order only.

 Is there an interview?

-We are not holding formal interviews for the academic year 2022-2023, but as part of your application you are asked to upload documentation instead of a traditional formal interview.
+We are holding formal interviews for the academic year 2024-2025 for some courses.
+As part of your application, you are asked to upload documentation.
 Click here to learn more about this process and the documentation that should be uploaded to the application system.

 I have additional educational needs/a medical condition, why should I include this information in my application?

 Students that have additional needs or requirements can benefit from a range of supports and accommodations throughout their studies.
 If you tick ‘yes’ you will automatically be registered with Student Support Services and will be eligible to access a wide range of supports that will assist in helping you get the very most from your time in the college.
 Stating that you have an additional need will not influence your application, it actually allows our support team to make sure that all supports are in place if you should need them when you start your course.